 I am the curious sort, not just in the usual eccentric way (I am a writer after all), but in the cat got killed because of curiosity way.
-I decided to spend part of my weekend (the usual two-day kind since I work for hospitals that never close) devoting five hours to watching Kate Winslet as Mildred Pierce.
+I decided to spend part of my weekend (the usual 2-day kind since I work for hospitals that never close) and devoted 5 hours to watching Kate Winslet as Mildred Pierce.

 In comparing and contrasting the performances, Winslet does a wonderful job of portraying Mildred.
-Winslet has far more to work with in five hours than did Crawford in her 111 minutes, but I would give five stars to both performances and encourage you to watch both.
-I certainly do not regret the five hours I spent with Winslet's Mildred and I thoroughly enjoyed seeing Crawford's Mildred again last night.
+Winslet has far more to work with in 5 hours than did Crawford in her 111 minutes, but I would give 5 stars to both performances and encourage you to watch both.
+I certainly do not regret the 5 hours I spent with Winslet’s Mildred and I thoroughly enjoyed seeing Crawford’s Mildred again last night.

 What really comes through is the affection and love between Mildred and her first husband, Bert Pierce, a fondness that provides a strong thread that runs through movie and mini-series and shows a softer side of Mildred throughout while glamorous Monte Beragon shows Mildred’s awakening passion and fleeting infatuation.
 Wally as portrayed by Jack Carson is crude and his charm sharp-edged while James Le Gros’s Wally is a bit more lovable and just as underhanded and double-dealing with a paunch.